Lyn Allison: Early life and background

 Allison was born in Melbourne, Victoria, and grew up in the suburb of Fairfield with her younger brother and sister.
 Her father was a fitter and turner and her mother was involved in the local church, bowls club, and school tuckshop.
 Allison was educated at Rosanna High School, and left briefly in year 10 to become a dental nurse, before returning to complete high school.
 From 1964 to 1986 she worked as an administrator.
 She gained a Bachelor of Education at the University of Melbourne, and from 1987 to 1991 was a high school art teacher at St Joseph's Technical School Abbotsford and St Paul's College in Altona North.

 Political career

 Allison was an Independent councillor of the City of Port Melbourne from 1992 to 1994.

-In the 1990 federal election Allison stood as a Greens candidate in the division of Throsby, resulting in 1.7% of the vote.
-In 1994 Allison contested the state by-election for the Victorian Legislative Assembly district of Williamstown after the resignation of Joan Kirner, the former Premier of Victoria.
+In 1994, Allison contested the state by-election for the Victorian Legislative Assembly district of Williamstown after the resignation of Joan Kirner, the former Premier of Victoria.
 Standing as the Democrat candidate, Allison gained 39% of the two-candidate preferred vote, with the seat won by Labor candidate Steve Bracks.